Dealer

 What does a minimalist kitchen look like?

-Styling tips for your minimalist kitchen: What do you need?
+Styling tips for your minimalist kitchen: what do you need?

-Once you have decided on the colours and materials, put together the kitchen appliances you can't do without:
+Once you have decided on the colours and materials, put together the kitchen appliances that you can't do without:

 Sink